Carrot Zucchini Bread

 - Preheat oven to 350F.
 Spray one 9×5-inch loaf pan with floured cooking spray, or grease and flour the pan; set aside.
 Note – Loaf is not very tall as baked in a 9×5 pan, but I fear an 8×4 pan will be a bit too skimpy.

-- In a large bowl, add the the first seven ingredients, through cinnamon, and whisk to combine.
+- In a large bowl, add the the egg, brown sugar, oil, sugar, sour cream, vanilla, cinnamon, and whisk to combine.

 - Add the flour, baking powder, baking soda, optional salt, and fold with spatula or stir gently with a spoon until just combined; don’t overmix.